Local Whittle estimation with (quasi-)analytic wavelets: Simulation study

 \item[Case 2.] $\eta_{1,2}= -0.6$, $r_{1,2}=0.2$.~\\ The phase $\phi_{1,2}$ is approximately equal to $-\pi/4$ and $\bOmega\simeq $, giving a long-run correlation $\rho\simeq0.29$. \end{description} Simulations were done using R functions provided by J-F Coeurjolly at \url{https://sites.google.com/site/homepagejfc/software}.

 Figure~\ref{fig:boxplot_mfbm} represents the boxplots of CFW-PR(4,4) wavelet correlations at different scales in Case 1 and in Case 2.
-The good behavior of approximation is observed except for highest frequencies.
-Identical observations are obtained for CFW-C(4,4) filters, hence the figure is not displayed here.
+The good behavior of the approximation is observed except for the highest frequencies.
+Identical observations are obtained for CFW-C(4,4) filters (figure not provided).

 We now consider the local Whittle estimation of the parameters.
 Based on the discussion of Section~\ref{sec:arfima}, and on Figure \ref{fig:boxplot_mfbm}, we fix $j_0=4$.
-Table~\ref{tab:d_mfbm} and Table~\ref{tab:d_mfbm_C} highlight the good behavior of the estimation of long-memory parameters $\bd$ respectively for CFW-PR(4,4) and CFW-C(4,4) filters.
-Again, when considering $j_0=4$ for both of them, estimation procedures are equivalent for both common-factor wavelets.
-By comparison to the real wavelet-based estimation (with $j_0=2$ as suggested by \cite{multiwave}), the RMSE is increased.
+Table~\ref{tab:d_mfbm} and Table~\ref{tab:d_mfbm_C} highlight the good behavior of the estimation of long-memory parameters $\bd$, respectively for CFW-PR(4,4) and CFW-C(4,4) filters.
+Again, considering $j_0=4$ for both filters, the estimation procedures are equivalent for the two common-factor wavelets.
+Compared to the real wavelet-based estimation (with $j_0=2$ as suggested by \cite{multiwave}), the RMSE increases.
 This is mainly due to the choice of the hyperparameter $j_0$.

 Table~\ref{tab:G_mfbm} and Table~\ref{tab:G_mfbm_C} give the results obtained for the estimation of the covariance structure, that is, ${\bOmega}$, $\rho$ and $\phi$.
-It is not possible to compare our results with alternative non parametric procedures because real wavelet-based estimation cannot estimate the long-run covariance or correlation but only its real part, and Fourier-based estimations are not valid for non-stationary time series.
+It is not possible to compare our results with alternative non parametric procedures because real wavelet-based procedure estimates the real part of the long-run covariance or of the correlation, and Fourier-based estimations are not valid for non-stationary time series.

 The results of CFW-PR(4,4) and CFW-C(4,4) are similar.
-We observe a high bias and high standard deviation for the estimation of ${\bOmega}$.
-On the other hand, we observe good quality for the estimation of $\rho$ and of $\phi$ are .
+We observe a high bias and a high standard deviation for the estimation of ${\bOmega}$.
+On the other hand, we observe a good quality for the estimation of $\rho$ and of $\phi$.

+To conclude, no major difference are observed between CFW-PR and CFW-C filters.
+As theoretical results are also available for CFW-C filters, it seems preferable to use them in practice.